 A hair rinse is the last step of washing your hair.
 It’s very simple and hardly takes a couple of extra minutes.
 So all you need is a shampoo, a conditioner and a hair rinse to make your hair look perfect.
 The approx Processing Time for most of the hair rinse is 15 minutes

-- The shampoo your hair with your favorite shampoo
+- Shampoo your hair with your favorite shampoo

 - Use your regular conditioner.
 It will deal with your dry hair.

 - Rinse thoroughly the shampoo and conditioner out of your hair.